Understanding the Effects of Distractors on Reasoning Vision-Language Models: Introduction

+In this work, we study whether \textit{\textbf{distractors}} introduced through \textit{\textbf{visual}} and \textit{\textbf{linguistic}} channels induce analogous failure modes in reasoning VLMs.
+Rather than focusing only on a single distractor modality, we examine a broader class of distractors, including objects or rendered text inserted into the image and irrelevant information appended to the question prompt.
+Our motivation is twofold.
+First, real multimodal inputs often contain irrelevant information in both the visual and linguistic modalities, such as background clutter, contextual objects, or distracting descriptions.
+Second, VLMs may rely on visual and textual evidence in different ways, raising the question of whether distractors affect test-time scaling through their content itself or through the modality in which they are presented.

-To systematically examine the influence of visual distractors on inverse scaling of reasoning VLMs, we construct \textbf{Idis} (\textbf{I}mages with \textbf{dis}tractors), a new VQA benchmark designed for controlled analysis.
-The Idis dataset comprises over 50,000 natural and synthetic images featuring target objects accompanied by one or more distractors.
-Each image is derived from a clean, background-free base image \citep{xiao2020role} that is edited using Gemini 2.5 Flash Image \citep{Gemini25FlashImage} to insert distractors with systematically varied semantic relevance, quantity, and spatial scale.
+To systematically examine the effect of visuo-linguistic distractors on the test-time scaling behavior of reasoning VLMs, we construct Idis (\underline{I}mages with \underline{dis}tractors), a new VQA benchmark suite built from two task families: perception-centric object classification (Idis-perception) and reasoning-centric visual mathematics problems (Idis-math).
+Idis comprises over 277k natural and synthetic images featuring target objects alongside one or more distractors, while preserving the original target information and answer.

-Using the Idis dataset, we first confirm that reasoning VLMs indeed exhibit inverse scaling---samples with longer reasoning traces yield consistently lower accuracy.
-However, we identify two striking deviations from the behavior observed in reasoning LMs with textual distractors: \begin{itemize} \item \textbf{Visual distractors degrade accuracy without lengthening reasoning.} Adding visual distractors reduces performance but does not increase reasoning length, effectively shifting the inverse scaling curve downwards (\cref{fig:intro}b). \item \textbf{Semantic relationships matter.} Accuracy drops are most severe when distractors are negatively spuriously correlated with the target object (\cref{fig:intro}c). \end{itemize} The first finding is particularly intriguing: how can visual distractors harm accuracy even when reasoning length remains unchanged?
-Our analysis reveals that larger or more numerous distractors increase the fraction of distractor-related attributes in the reasoning trace, even as the total number of attributes remains nearly constant (\cref{fig:att-len}).
-This leads us to the following conjecture.

-Finally, we show that the observed inverse-scaling behaviors generalize to an established visual bias benchmark---the Waterbirds dataset \citep{sagawa2019distributionally}.
-Reasoning models perform substantially worse than non-reasoning models on bias-conflicting samples (e.g., waterbirds appearing against land backgrounds), while achieving comparable or higher accuracy on the bias-aligned samples.
-Building on our conjecture, we propose a simple yet effective prompt-based bias mitigation strategy that guides the model to focus on attributes associated with the foreground object, thereby reducing its reliance on spurious background cues.

-Our key contributions are as follows: \begin{itemize} \item We introduce Idis, a dataset for systematically studying how visual distractors affect the inverse scaling behavior of reasoning vision-language models. \item We identify a distinct form of inverse scaling trend that is unique to vision-language models and provide an attribute-based explanation of its mechanism. \item We propose a simple, effective prompting method to mitigate bias in reasoning vision-language models. \end{itemize}